-Sometimes the day-to-day nitty-gritty of your job can feel narrow and uninspiring.
-Step back and consider these positive actuarial statistics about your chosen profession, and realize you made the right choice!
+Sometimes the day-to-day nitty-gritty of your job can feel narrow or run-of-the-mill.
+Step back and consider these inspiring actuarial statistics about your chosen profession, and realize you made the right choice!

-- The United States Bureau of Labor Statistics (BLS) predicts a 22% increase in the number of jobs in actuarial science between 2016 and 2026.
+- One of the most inspiring actuarial statistics is that the United States Bureau of Labor Statistics (BLS) predicts a 22% increase in the number of jobs in actuarial science between 2016 and 2026.
 They note this actuarial statistic is “much faster than average.”